ejikeugba/gofcat/joss/paper.md

  GH           |   -0.460  |    0.074 |  0.000  ***  |
  BP           |   -0.072  |    0.014 |  0.000  ***  |

 Table: Proportional odds model (POM) of the retinopathy dataset with accompanying hypothesis tests for lack of fit, tests for proportional odds assumption and summary/error metrics of fit.
+The significance code "***" indicates values < 0.001.

 ## Post Estimation Tests